Work With Us

 Please send questions to Sarah Wentzel-Fisher sarah@quiviracoalition with the subject line “Education and Outreach Director Application.”

-The deadline for applications is December 15 or until position is filled, with the intention of a start date in January 2022.
+The deadline for applications is March 15 or until position is filled, with the intention of a start date between mid-April to early May 2023.

 Since its establishment in 1997, the Quivira Coalition has prided itself on its history of working across differences at the radical center, though we have not always accomplished this and continue to strive for improvement.
 In the last year, we have become increasingly aware of the work that we must do to ensure that individuals and communities of all backgrounds are truly included and welcomed into our work, and of the ongoing legacies of racism in agriculture and land stewardship.
 Quivira Coalition is taking its steps toward becoming an antiracist organization, and reevaluating what diversity, equity and inclusion means for the organization.
 This is difficult, often messy, ongoing work, and we are committed to working through the challenges to join the movement for racially just regenerative agriculture.
 We have made mistakes, committed harm, and are committed to growth.
 We hope new hires and the perspectives they bring will continue to help us navigate this path.
 We invite candidates to ask questions about where we are in this journey, and to join us in moving the organization and the regenerative agriculture movement towards becoming more just, equitable, and inclusive.